RITIK100/practical.md/practical.md

     array elements after shorting
     23   32   56   78   90   105

-# PRACTICAL 17.
-Write a C program to declare, assign and access a pointer variable.
+# 17. Write a C program to declare, assign and access a pointer variable.

     #include <stdio.h>